Free Walking Tour Berlin

 The Origin of the Berlin Wall

-In the aftermath of World War II, Germany was split into four zones, each controlled by the Allies: the United States, the Soviet Union, Great Britain, and France.
-In 1949, tensions between the Soviet Union and the West were rising, leading to the division of Germany into East and West.
-The border separating East and West Germany became increasingly fortified, and in 1961, the construction of the Berlin Wall began.
+In the aftermath of World War II, Germany was split into four zones, each controlled by the Allies: the four major powers of the world that include the United States, the Soviet Union, Great Britain and France.
+To be exact, the Cold war between the Soviet Union and the West up to the division of Germany into East and West in 1949.
+Check point areas between East and west Germany got more barricaded and in 1961 the building of the Berlin wall started.

 The Inner and Outer Wall